a327ex/www/content/posts/super_people_design_review.md

 To make a good game, you want all levels of analysis, from the highest to lowest, to be harmonious.
 Any feature you add into the game should make sense from a personality perspective, from a general game design perspective (is it fun), from an actual implementation perspective (does it feel good to play), it should work well with other mechanics, and it should also run properly at 60fps and without bugs.

 People can intuitively tell when a game comes together at all those levels, and they can also intuitively tell when it doesn't.
 And so you want your games to come together in this way...

-And now, finally, after all this I can talk about what I wanted to talk about in this post all along, which is
+Which brings me to

 ## Super People's design

 As I just mentioned, you want all aspects in your game to align, and the highest level of analysis you can start with, that also happens to be the lowest effort to change generally, is with personality traits.

-In a BR we can see that the base game itself is competitive in nature, and so by default it's something that's going to appeal to the a lot to the highly disagreeable and somewhat to the highly conscientious.
+In a battle royale we can see that the base game itself is competitive in nature, and so by default it's something that's going to appeal to the a lot to the highly disagreeable and somewhat to the highly conscientious.
-But because the game emulates such a fundamental set of actions, which is what both animals and humans have evolved to do - you know, hunting, being hunted, finding food/resources, and all that wrapped up in a higher order goal/plan (not dying to the circle and winning) - we can say that this is a very neutral and pure type of game from a personality perspective, meaning, it's going to make use of all your traits equally and none of them are going to be too favored over another, which helps explain the popularity of the genre, since this means it'll naturally appeal to everyone.
+But because the game emulates such a fundamental set of actions, which is what both animals and humans have evolved to do - you know, hunting, being hunted, finding food/resources, and all that wrapped up in a higher order goal/plan (not dying to the circle and winning) - we can say that this is a very neutral and pure type of game from a personality perspective, meaning, it's going to make use of all your traits equally and none of them are going to be too favored over another, which helps explain the popularity of the genre, since it just naturally appeals to everyone.

-Knowing this, we can start looking at other elements individually:
+Knowing this, we can start looking at other elements in SP individually:

 ### Classes and class selection

 By definition the addition of classes adds variety to the game, which favors the highly open.
-Even if all you do is play with a single class, you still need to learn how to play against the other 11 ones and learn the intricacies of each match up, which simply requires more cognitive power, which is something the highly open enjoy.
+Even if all you do is play with a single class, you still need to learn how to play against the other 11 and learn the intricacies of each match up.

 The way class selection currently works in SP doubles down on this, since you can't reliably choose one class to play at all times.
 This IMO is an even bigger push towards openness than the addition of classes, since here you start messing with how people learn.
 There's this meme about breadth-first vs. depth-first learning:

 {{< figure src="https://i.imgur.com/frQjOMf.png" >}}

-Which is nothing more than the distinction between high openness and high conscientiousness.
-The highly open will be breadth-first learners, since they like variety and exploration more, whereas the highly conscientious will be depth-first learners because they are more process oriented and bordered and so on.
+Which is nothing more than the distinction between openness and conscientiousness.
+The highly open will be mostly breadth-first learners, since they like variety and exploration more, whereas the highly conscientious will be mostly depth-first learners because they are more process oriented and bordered and so on.
 This of course doesn't apply only to learning, but to thinking, doing, etc.

 For instance, I'm very obviously highly open, and you can tell from the way I write my articles alone.
 Despite this article being laid out linearly, it's clearly a very circular type of post.
 I'm pulling out lots of examples and circling around a point, and then once enough examples have been given I can very easily make the point, as once you've seen enough instances of it it's obvious what binds everything together.
 And then this point gets repeated